vekatze/neut/book/src/on-executing-types.md

 <div class="info-block">

-This fixed allocation size is important for destination-passing style (`->>`) as well.
-When a function writes a value of type `list(a)` into a destination buffer, the caller must allocate that buffer from the result type alone, before knowing whether the callee will produce `Nil` or `Cons`.
-Therefore, the required slot count is determined from the type itself, not from the constructor chosen at runtime.
+A major motivation for this fixed allocation size is destination-passing style (`->>`).
+By making the size depend only on the type, the compiler can compute the required slot count from the type alone when allocating the destination buffer.

 </div>